Proffesionalism & Passion for Horses

 In 2012, Dr. Hestad was accepted to the Auburn University College of Veterinary Medicine.
 During his tenure at Auburn, Dr. Hestad further cultivated his interest in reproductive physiology by participating in the student theriogenology club, and in several research projects.
 One such project was at the Smithsonian Conservation Biology Institute, where Dr. Hestad was introduced to endangered species reproduction.

-Now back in Lexington, Dr. Hestad is excited to be working at Park Equine Hospital as a junior associate.
+Now back in Lexington, Dr. Hestad is excited to be working at Park Equine Hospital as an associate.
 At Park Equine Hospital, Dr. Hestad is available for all ambulatory needs, including reproductive work.
 Dr. Hestad, wife Nicole, and two daughters live in Lexington.
 He enjoys playing with their two dogs, taking on woodworking projects, and cheering on the Kentucky Wildcats!